P3tran/backbase_assignment/README.md

 Native Android application.

 ## Launch
-To build and launch the ap you will need the latest Android Studio and SDK : https://developer.android.com/studio
+To build and launch the application you will need the latest Android Studio and SDK : https://developer.android.com/studio

 ## Test
 You can run the automated unit tests from Android studio or with the command gradlew test.